ccorral1-tenco/FileStream.Core/README.md

  If you do not enable FILESTREAM using the SQL Server Configuration Manager, You can get the error message

 > FILESTREAM feature could not be initialized.
 The operating system Administrator must enable FILESTREAM on the instance using Configuration Manager.

-### Important points to consider while using the SQL Server FILESTREAM feature

-- We can use the SELECT, INSERT, UPDATE, and DELETE statements similar to a standard database query in FILESTREAM
-- We should use FILESTREAM if the object size is larger than 1 MB on average
-- Each row should have a unique row ID to use this functionality, and it should not contain NULL values
-- We can create the FILESTREAM filegroup on the compressed volume as well
-- In the Failover clustering, we need to use a shared disk for the FILESTREAM filegroup
-- We can add multiple data containers in the FILESTREAM filegroup
-- We cannot encrypt FILESTREAM data
-- You cannot use SQL logins with the FILESTREAM container

 ### Database and project configuration